Administration; PREFIX ADM

 The purpose of this course is to provide students in administration and non-financial administrators an opportunity to develop a comprehensive understanding of the use and interpretation of basic financial concepts and how they relate to administrative decisions.

 521 Applied Organizational Concepts (3)

-The course will address the administration and organizational behavior competencies required to be successful in the 21st century workplace.
-Emphasis is placed on managing and leading for high performance in today’s dynamic, constantly changing work environment.
+The course will address the administration and organizational behavior competencies required to succeed in the 21st century workplace.
+Emphasis is placed on managing and leadership for high performance in today’s dynamic work environment.

 525 Administrative Strategies (3)

-This course focuses on the goal oriented methods and techniques of developing administrative strategies necessary to lead departments and organizations.
-Strategy formulation and implementation are complex interactive processes which involve politics, organizational culture, values, vision, mission and administrative styles which influence administrative decisions and outcomes.
+This course focuses on goal-oriented methods and techniques for developing administrative strategies necessary to lead departments and organizations.
+Strategy formulation and implementation are complex interactive processes that involve politics, organizational culture, values, vision, mission, and administrative styles which influence administrative decisions and outcomes.

 535 Research Methodologies (3)